yuvi1422/asset-tracker/Readme.md

 - Make Android Build

     ```sh
-    $   ionic cordova build android
+    $   ionic cordova build --prod android
     ```

-   It will create APK at "platforms\android\build\outputs\apk".
+   It will create APK at "platforms\android\build\outputs\apk". "prod" flag will create a production apk which will be smaller.
+App will load faster beacuse of this flag.

     Use this APK to install this app.